jkaewprateep/IBM-The-Business-Intelligence-BI-Analyst-Capstone-Project/README.md

 🐯💬 So we can have our traditional seats because ladies should be in the first row and boys protect our women as culture INFO. </br>
 🐐💬 Now I can observe by sight who is the most diligent ‼️‼️ </br>

-🦁💬 Have you noticed that everyone continuing on the same pattern will benefit the theater by screaming loud sound HaHaHa +++  </br>
+🦁💬 Have you noticed that everyone continuing on the same pattern will benefit the theater by screaming loud sounds HaHaHa +++  </br>

 <p align="center" width="100%">
     <img width="47%" src="https://github.com/jkaewprateep/IBM-The-Business-Intelligence-BI-Analyst-Capstone-Project/blob/main/Basics%20Chart%20Creation.png">